 Unit 3: Study Skills – Unit Summary

 The Study Skills unit will introduce your student to basic study skills.
-The lessons in this unit include listening skills, organizational skills, and other skills to help your student become a successful learner.
-Your student will learn how to set realistic goals and will have the opportunity to create his own goals for this course.
-The important skills taught in this unit apply not only to Educational Technology and Online Learning but to all academic areas, as well as to the real world.
+Your student will begin this unit by creating a proper work environment.
+The following lessons include listening skills, visualization, and online learning skills.
+The important skills taught in this unit apply to all subjects including Educational Technology and Online Learning, as well as to the real world.

 Unit 4: Microsoft Paint – Unit Summary